Gladiator07/Deep-Learning/ANN/ANN.md

 # Artificial Neural Networks

-### Note: This page only contains the links for visualizaing the neural networks and how do they work.
+### Note: This page only contains the links for visualizing the neural networks and how do they work.
 For more formal mathematical representation refer to course 1 of Deep Learning Specialization by Andrew Ng

 <br>
 <br>